autogluon/fev/README.md

 ## 🏅 Leaderboards
-We host leaderboards obtained using `fev` under https://huggingface.co/spaces/autogluon/fev-leaderboard.
-A mirror of the leaderboard is available at https://huggingface.co/spaces/autogluon/fev-leaderboard-mirror.
+We host leaderboards obtained using `fev` under https://huggingface.co/spaces/autogluon/fev-bench.
 This leaderboard includes results for the benchmark from [fev-bench: A Realistic Benchmark for Time Series Forecasting](https://arxiv.org/abs/2509.26468).
 Previous results for Chronos Benchmark II are available in [benchmarks/chronos_zeroshot/](benchmarks/chronos_zeroshot/).

 ## 📈 Datasets
 Repositories with datasets in format compatible with `fev`: